 - Makes 6 half pints of Peach Honey Butter.

-Step 6: The amount of time it takes to cook the peach puree down will vary.
+- Step 6: The amount of time it takes to cook the peach puree down will vary.
 It took about 1 hour and 30 minutes for me.
-The size of the pot you use, the amount of juice in the peaches and humidity in the air can effect the lenght of the cooking time.
+The size of the pot you use, the amount of juice in the peaches and humidity in the air can effect the length of the cooking time.

 - Makes about 6 half pints.